Spectacle: Elvis Costello with...: Bono and the Edge

-In this episode Bono, The Edge and Elvis Costello performed "Alison", "Stuck in a Moment and a medley of Pump It Up" and "Get on Your Boots".
+In this episode Bono, The Edge and Elvis Costello performed "Alison", "Stuck in a Moment" and a medley of "Pump It Up" and "Get on Your Boots".
 Bono and The Edge recorded the first episode of Season 2 on 15 September 2009 at the Masonic Temple (Toronto) while on tour to perform 2 nights on their U2360˚ Tour 16 and 17 September.

 Neko Case, Sheryl Crow, Ron Sexsmith and Jesse Winchester

+Jesse Winchester sang “Sham-A-Ling-Dong-Ding” solo sitting beside the other guests.
+See the recorded performance at.
+Jesse's website there says: "Jesse Winchester was a singer’s singer and a songwriter’s songwriter.
+His voice, by turns earthy, ethereal, sly, and heartbreakingly direct, delivered some of the finest lyrics of our time over more than four decades of live performance, and thirteen original albums.
+A gentle man, soft-spoken and courtly, he projected a quiet strength in performance.
+His songs have been covered by artists as different as Jimmy Buffett, Elvis Costello, Reba McIntyre, Wilson Pickett, Waylon Jennings, Emmylou Harris, Bonnie Raitt and the Everly Brothers."